joztos/GPTeach/README.md

 The beta version can be found at https://navitutor.com

 The answers provided by NAVI as a tutor are considered reliable as they derive from curated information sources stored as dense vectors in an elasticsearch document store instance.
-In addition to the use of davinci-003 as a generative model, the pipeline also uses text-embedding-retriever as an embedding retriever model.
+In addition to the use of davinci-003 as a generative model, the pipeline also uses text-embedding-ada002 as an embedding retriever model.
 This was made possible through the usage of the haystack open-source NLP framework. https://github.com/deepset-ai/haystack

 ## Solution Design